nctiggy/manual-cnvrg-deployment/README.md

 ## Install Notes
 This install will deploy converge into environments that do not permit an operator to have cluster admin privaleges.
 Normally this is encountered when deploying into large shared clusters.
-The copctl tool is only supported on linux or macos environments
+The copctl tool is only supported on linux or macOS environments

 ## Assumptions
 - Metrics and logging are not handled by cnvrg and would need custom work in integrate